trog4444/Context/README.md

 - Eq and Ord (i.e. Equality and Comparison) are implemented (for most types) by default **when called from F# code**.
 - Traversable is not implemented, but a sequence-specific pair of 'sequence' and 'traverse' are provided for each Applicative type.
 - MonadPlus uses the Alternative functions 'empty' and 'orElse'.
 These may obey either the LeftCatch law and/or the LeftDistribution laws.
 This may be unified at some future point.
-- Types that can support **some** useful functions of a typeclass but not all are given implementations for what they can support (e.g. Either supports the Alternative 'orElse' function but not nil/empty).
+- Types that can support **some** useful functions of a typeclass but not all are given implementations for what they can support (e.g. Either supports the Alternative 'orElse' function but not empty).